Chart Color Schemes

 Dee Why features high concentrations of group households, with a lower-than-average median household size

-Family households account for 64.6% of all households, including 25.6% couples with children, 28.1% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 35.4%, with lone person households at 29.5% and group households comprising 5.8%.
+Family households account for 64.6% of all households, consisting of 25.6% couples with children, 28.1% couples without children, and 9.8% single parent families.
+Non-family households constitute the remaining 35.4%, with lone person households at 29.5% and group households comprising 5.8% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households